2018 Boston Marathon Preview: What To Watch For

 Related: Boston Marathon Guide

-Flanagan and Rupp are joined on the 2018 U.S. elite team by Olympians Desiree Linden, Dathan Ritzenhein, Abdi Abdirahman, Deena Kastor, Molly Huddle and Jordan Hasay.
-Hasay set an American debut record of 2:23:00 with her third-place finish in Boston last April.
-She improved her time by two minutes at the Chicago Marathon in the fall, finishing third in 2:20:57.
+Flanagan and Rupp are joined on the 2018 U.S. elite team by Olympians Desiree Linden, Dathan Ritzenhein, Abdi Abdirahman, Deena Kastor, and Molly Huddle.
 Huddle, who lives and trains in Providence, is a three-time winner of the New York City half marathon.
+Jordan Hasay, who set an American debut record of 2:23:00 with her third-place finish in Boston last April, dropped out of the race Sunday evening.
+She had just recovered from plantar fasciitis, but an MRI showed a stress reaction in her heel.

 “I can’t wait to match up against this American crew.
 I think it’s going to be so fun.
 It’s the best group of Americans ever,” Linden, the 2011 Boston Marathon runner-up, told WBZ-TV last month.
 “I think it’s going to be our year.
 I don’t know who it will be, but the bodies are there to have the breakthrough.”